 What to do during your travel

-In order to continue efforts to decrease virus infections, everyone should follow the following recommendations during their trip:
+To continue efforts to decrease virus infections, everyone should follow the following recommendations during their trip:

 - Wear a mask over your nose and mouth.
 Masks are required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.